DS4200-S22/final-project-visualize-soccer-performance/README.md

 * `style.css` contains CSS to style the website.

-* `LICENCE` is the source code license for the template.
+* `LICENSE` is the source code license for the template.
 You can add your name or leave it as is.

 ### Folders